Ellen Weintraub: Career

+Federal Election Commission

 Weintraub received a recess appointment to the Federal Election Commission on December 6, 2002, and took office on December 9, 2002.
 She was renominated on January 9, 2003, and confirmed by unanimous consent of the United States Senate on March 18, 2003.
 Shortly after her arrival at the FEC, Weintraub was elected Chair of the Commission for 2003.
 She is the third woman to serve on the Commission, following Republicans Lee Ann Elliott and Joan Aikens.
 In June 2008, two more women, Democrat Cynthia L. Bauerly and Republican Caroline C. Hunter, joined Weintraub on the Commission.

+Weintraub has been vocal about the need for strong regulations in campaign finance - especially to curb "soft money" influences and upholding governmental authority to deter corruption in election campaigns.

 In July 2013, while Weintraub was serving as Chair, the Commission ruled that legally married same-sex couples must be treated the same as opposite-sex couples under election law.

+In March 2016, following the Supreme Court decision on Citizens United v.
+FEC, Weintraub published an op-ed in the New York Times where she expressed the dangers of foreign national interests - by way of corporations, who most likely have international shareholders - intruding upon American politics via campaigning.
+She also appeared before Judiciary Committee in February 2020 to testify about Citizens United on campaign finance, opining for regulations on super PACs.

 In February 2017, Weintraub called on President Donald Trump to reveal his evidence of voter fraud after the president claimed that it caused him and former Senator Kelly Ayotte to lose in New Hampshire in the 2016 U.S. election.
 “The scheme the President of the United States alleges would constitute thousands of felony criminal offences under New Hampshire law,” Weintraub said in a statement printed on FEC letterhead.
 As a result, an organization funded by the Koch brothers, Cause of Action, issued a statement calling for her to be investigated for ethics violations.
 Weintraub subsequently defended her actions and maintained that the alleged fraud would constitute a violation of federal campaign finance laws, which is germane to her position as a FEC commissioner.
 After Trump repeated these claims at an August campaign rally in 2019, Weintraub wrote a letter asking Trump to produce evidence of his assertions.

 During 2017, Weintraub championed greater disclosure of political ads on the internet, and helped move the FEC to open a rulemaking on the matter with bipartisan support.
 On December 18, 2018 she was once again elected Chair.

-Weintraub's term ended April 30, 2007, but she continues in office until her successor takes office.
+Weintraub's term as Commissioner expired April 30, 2007, but she continues in office until her successor takes office.
 She is not eligible for reappointment.

+Weintraub was elected as chair for a fourth time for 2025.

+On February 6, Weintraub posted a copy of a letter from President Donald Trump on X (formerly Twitter) in which Trump informed her that she was removed from the FEC with immediate effect.